The Wonder

 Rejection can be tough to overcome.
 That’s because it typically brings about not only a hefty loss of feeling able and close but also a hefty loss of feeling worthy of these needs.

-Though ending the daily doldrums and discord stashed hurt brings about, break-ups can debilidate those rejected.
-In turn they can make spotting and overcoming a notion in the way of recovery an uphill slog.
+Though typically ending the daily doldrums and discord stashed hurt brings about, break-ups can debilitate those rejected.
+In turn, they can make spotting and overcoming a notion in the way of recovery an uphill slog.

 61

-Sometimes finding their neediness preoccupying, the rejected can become consumed with quickly restoring ableness and closeness.
-Put another way, bouncing back can become a desperate hunt—an ordeal that results in regrettable choices.
+Sometimes finding their neediness preoccupying, those rejected can become consumed with quickly restoring ableness and closeness.
+Put another way, bouncing back can become a desperate hunt—a rash inclination that results in regrettable choices.

-If you struggle with rejection, select, mull and put to use one or two of the nice (healthy) notions that follow:
+If you struggle with rejection, commit to using one or two of the nice (healthy) notions that follow:

 62

-2. Not valuing myself has kept me stuck in an unhealthy relationship.
+2. Not valuing niceness has kept me stuck in an unhealthy relationship.

 3. I want to strive for the niceness I need rather than the illusion I crave.

-5. My sadness and anger won’t subside until I sufficiently heal the hurt fueling them.
+4. My sadness and anger won’t subside until I sufficiently heal the hurt-prone notions fueling them.

 63